The Indigenous Voices Awards

 Shortlists included early work from now-celebrated authors Joshua Whitehead, Billy-Ray Belcourt, Tanya Tagaq, Carleigh Baker, Tasha Spillett, Naomi Fontaine, and Phyllis Webstad;

-Previous IVAs finalists in unpublished categories who went on to publish work include Francine Cunningham, Marie-Andrée Gill, Elaine McArthur, Smokii Sumac, Francine Merasty, and most recently, Cody Caetano
+Previous IVAs finalists in unpublished categories who went on to publish work include Francine Cunningham, Marie-Andrée Gill, Elaine McArthur, Smokii Sumac, Francine Merasty, and Cody Caetano.

 Download the full IVAs Impact Report 2023 here.